oscar-monsalve/conductor-selector/README.md

 precedence over the standard (RETIE 2024, libro 3, título 24, pág.
 133).

 - [Reglamento Técnico de Instalaciones Eléctricas - RETIE](https://www.minenergia.gov.co/es/misional/energia-electrica-2/reglamentos-tecnicos/reglamento-t%C3%A9cnico-de-instalaciones-el%C3%A9ctricas-retie/), published in 2024 by the Colombian Ministry of Mines and
   Energy (Ministerio de Minas y Energía).
 This is a public document.

 - [Código Eléctrico Colombiano - NTC 2050.
 Segunda actualización](https://tienda.icontec.org/gpd-pb-9-codigo-electrico-colombiano-ntc-2050-segunda-actualizacion.html), published in 2019 by the  Instituto Colombiano de
   Normas Técnicas y Certificación (ICONTEC).
 This is a copyrighted document.

+The regulation for electgrical lighting installations is ruled by the "Reglamento Técnico de Iluminación y Alumbrado Público - RETILAP":

+- [Reglamento Técnico de Iluminación y Alumbrado Público - RETILAP](https://www.minenergia.gov.co/es/misional/energia-electrica-2/reglamentos-tecnicos/reglamento-t%C3%A9cnico-de-iluminaci%C3%B3n-y-alumbrado-p%C3%BAblico-retilap/), published in 2024 by the Colombian Ministry of Mines and
+  Energy (Ministerio de Minas y Energía).
+This is a public document.

 The following (in Spanish) are the most used sources of information from both RETIE and NTC 2050.
 Some references to previous regulation/standard may also be given for completeness: